 Shop for Veg 2-3 Times a Week

-Most vegetables aren’t going to last 7 days in a fridge so if you’re only shopping once a week you’re going to struggle to avoid food waste.
+Most vegetables won’t last 7 days in a fridge so if you’re only shopping once a week you’re going to struggle to avoid food waste.
 Find a greengrocer on the way to school, college or work and buy from them on the way home.
 They’re often quicker to get in and out of than supermarkets and you’ll be supporting a local business.

 Buying food that’s in season in Ireland is another great way to avoid food waste.
 It’ll be more likely to be grown locally and be fresher.
 Stopfoodwaste.ie has a handy downloadable seasonal calendar that you can refer to or check out the What’s in Season webpage